 Honestly, Australia is kind of weird about NOT having your own home.
 Every time I had to tick the ‘rent’ box on a survey or online form, I almost wanted to say..
 “Yeah, by choice”.

-- If you’re a ‘renter’ and reading this, then it’s all good, enjoy the flexibility and not having to buy that new hot water system when it breaks down (btw, get familiar with the rental tenancy act, it’s well worth it, but that’s another story)
+- If you’re a ‘renter’ and reading this, then it’s all good, enjoy the flexibility and the not having to replace the hot water system out of your own pocket when it breaks down (btw, get familiar with the rental tenancy act, it’s well worth it, but that’s another story)

-- If you’re a home owner, then it’s all good, enjoy the security and privacy and forced
+- If you’re a home owner, then it’s all good, enjoy the security and property growth.

 Was renting dead money to us?
 No